Tatianaaaaaaaaa/IBM-Python-Project-for-Data-Science/README.md

 ## Final Project: Analyzing Stock Performance and Building a Dashboard
 - Extracking Stock Data Using a Python Library
 - Extracking Stock Data Using Web Scraping
-- Hands-on Lab: Analyzing Historical Stock/Revenue Data and Building a Dashboard
+- Final Assignment: Analyzing Historical Stock/Revenue Data and Building a Dashboard